Mark Coles Smith: Personal life

-Also on Take 5, Coles Smith said that his grandmother was Ningali Lawford, then a dancer at Bangarra Dance Theatre in Sydney (later an actress).
+In an appearance on Take 5, a show hosted by Zan Rowe on ABC Television, Coles Smith said that his grandmother was Ningali Lawford, then a dancer at Bangarra Dance Theatre in Sydney (later an actress).

 Coles Smith moved to Melbourne in 2015.
 After many years of living on the east coast of Australia, he had returned to his hometown Broome by 2023.